 The Capital One Quicksilver Secured card offers 5% cash back on hotel and rental cars booked through Capital One Travel, as well as 1.5% cash back on all other purchases.
 It requires a minimum deposit of $200.
 Your deposit serves as your credit limit.
 The card comes with a $0 annual fee.

 The best alternative to a Barclaycard for bad credit is a secured card from another major issuer.
+While there are unsecured credit cards for bad credit, their secured counterparts will often have better rates and even offer rewards.
 If you pay your bills on time and avoid maxing out your credit limit, you’ll start seeing your credit score go up.